-This course will be conducted through lectures, group discussions/activities, student presentations, guest lecturers, and audio-visual displays both in-person and through online platforms.
+This course will consist of both face-to-face instruction and synchronous Zoom classes.
+This course will be conducted through lectures, group discussions/activities, student presentations, guest lecturers, and audiovisual displays both in-person and through on-line platforms along with some online discussion.
 Students are expected take an active role in class by completing readings, participating in discussions and preparing material to share each class.

-ASSESSMENTS:
+EVALUATION: